zimkies/shurl/README.md

  - Store the number of times a url is accessed.
  - Add better logging using papertrail
  - Add better error/exception management with Rollbar.
- - Add a splash page that uses our API
+ - Add a splash page that uses our API to allow users to generate short urls through our website.
  - Allow browser AJAX access to our api by adding the coors gem.
  - Add user accounts so that they can manage their own urls.
  - (See storage/speed performance sections for ideas on performance)